Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “I use this strategy for facebook ads and generate 55-65% leads.
 The biggest mistake small business owners make is they do not make the best use of Facebook targeting features including age, gender, location, and, most important, interests.
 By doing so, they end up targeting the broad audience, which does not generate the leads.”

 Ong illustrates the method perfectly with a sporting analogy:

-“If you have created the ad of cricket-related products.
-Will it be okay only to target people who follow a well-known batsman page?
-No, it is the wrong approach because our goal is to focus “die-hard fans” of cricket, not the general ones.
+“If you have created an ad for cricket-related products, will it be okay only to target people who follow a well-known batsman page?
+No, it’s the wrong approach because our goal is to focus “die-hard fans” of cricket, not the general ones.
 Most of the people could know the well-known batsman, but only the cricket freaks would know and explore the one less known to the public.
 So, it is good to target the followers of the less known batsman.
 As chances are, his followers are die-hard followers of cricket as well.
 This approach will generate more leads and, ultimately, more revenue.”

 Stephen Fiser of Central Standard Technologies recommends using the data to establish the correct expectations for your campaigns.
 “The most important thing to do when you have a small budget is to find benchmarks for your niche or industry.
 If your budget is small, it likely means that you are a beginner, and you won’t know what works and what doesn’t.
 If the money is coming out of your own pocket, you’re going to be wrestling with the fear of messing up and losing money.
 Having a sense of what a good result looks like can help you get past that.”

 Besides using good creative and copy, Lanny Heiz of BEE Inbound recommends advertisers be bold and follow the data in seeing what works, likening it to evolution.
 “Throwing everything at the wall and seeing what sticks is the ONLY way to figure out a problem whose complexity is beyond comprehension.
 It’s exactly what nature does with natural selection and capitalism with businesses.